profsmith89/ctps/_sources/chap06.md

 ```

+## Hexadecimal explained

-**Hexadecimal explained.** I've mentioned hexadecimal numbers several times over the last few chapters, and now is a good time to make sure we are all comfortable with what this exactly means.
+I've mentioned hexadecimal numbers several times over the last few chapters, and now is a good time to make sure we are all comfortable with what this exactly means.

 Look at the top of the hexdump in {numref}`Figure %s<c06_fig2_ref>`.
 The leftmost column is labeled with a blue `00` and the rightmost one `0F`.
 Now count the number of columns.
 I'll wait.